-Everything which truly exist, exist in the Great Void.
-Everything that truly exists, takes a portion of space, of the space that contains everything that truly exist, that is, the Great Void.
+Everything that truly exists exists in the Great Void.
+Everything that truly exists takes up a portion of the space that contains everything that truly exists, i.e., the Great Void.

 The Great Void of the Universe is possibly infinite.
-It is not an entity, but a composition of space, seclusion (my definition of separation) and silence.
-Location, interaction and sound—their existence depends on the Great Void to contain them, and cannot be contained independently of it.
-Every location needs space, every interaction needs separation between the interacting objects, and every sound needs to exist under the vocal sound that is silence.
+It is not an entity, but a composition of space, seclusion (my definition of separation), and silence.
+Location, interaction, and sound—their existence depends on the Great Void to contain them, and cannot be contained independently of it.
+Every location needs space, every interaction needs separation between the interacting objects, and every sound needs to exist under the vocal sound of silence.

 So, yes.
 Silence is a variation of space, but only on a vocal and auditory level.
-It is one of the basics which the Great Void is composed of, that everyone and everything inhabits its possibly infinite realm.
+It is one of the basics of which the Great Void is composed: that everyone and everything inhabits its possibly infinite realm.

-Space, seclusion and silence is something many of us are afraid of, because we are the exact opposite; entities that are placed in various locations, that were evolved at various degrees of desire to seek interaction, and that our modern lives have set us to escape from silence.
+Space, seclusion, and silence are things that many of us are afraid of, because we are the exact opposite; entities that are placed in various locations, that were evolved at various degrees of desire to seek interaction, and that our modern lives have set us to escape from silence.

-However, regardless of our constant escapism as dictated by our inferior nature, space, seclusion and silence are things that are omnipresent regardless of what we do.
-All of the stimulation we depend our life upon by constantly seeking justification and purpose to our lives - most of it is a stimulation caused by a potentially subconscious fear, of the possibility that we may find ourselves without the stimulation we so crave.
+However, regardless of our constant escapism as dictated by our inferior nature, space, seclusion, and silence are things that are omnipresent regardless of what we do.
+All of the stimulation we rely on by constantly seeking justification and purpose in our lives—the majority of it is a stimulation caused by a potentially subconscious fear of being without the stimulation we crave.

-What am I trying to say is, that to escape from the space, seclusion and silence of the Great Void, by craving purpose, interaction and sound - is a weakness that can be transcended over, by learning the ways of the unanimated and silent, that allows them to endure the Great Void without escapism.
+What I am trying to say is, that to escape from the space, seclusion, and silence of the Great Void, by craving purpose, interaction, and sound, is a weakness that can be transcended by learning the ways of the inanimate and silent, which allows them to endure the Great Void without escapism.

-If you wish to become a more autonomous, less suffering individual - seek space, seek seclusion and seek silence, and then you shall crave less and less to escape from the eternity of the Great Void.
-That process can be defined as the "Metaphorical Undead-ization".
+If you wish to become a more autonomous, less suffering individual, seek space, seek seclusion, and seek silence, and then you will crave less and less to escape from the eternity of the Great Void.
+This process can be defined as the "metaphorical undead-ization."